shirakoslurper/shirakoslurper.github.io/docs/blog/posts/japan_food.md

 > Ex: A sushi chef who wants to highlight less appreciated fish he believes are deilcious and puts in the extra time processing and offering at a low cost.
 Some dude in Japan uncompromisingly cooking a lesser-known regional Italian cuisine who doesn't want any reviews uploaded to preserve the goodness of the food, spirit, and atmosphere.

-> This can go a couple of ways, however.
+This can go a couple of ways, however.
 There's a difference between being a genuine ambassador for something and trying to reframe something as novel.
 The latter often leads to retreading hundreds of years of history in a lab and acting as if you've invented fermentation, or to sleazy hyper-commercialised regional Italian restaurants attracting egos an Italian mother couldn't love.
 To each their own, but those sort of things don't tickle my fancy.

-> There's also feigned rusticism.
-Kind of have a soft spot for these spots cause they're slick and a good time - but I think truly earnest is best.
-If the chef is a born and bred Orientalist and can't get it out of his blood, fine.
-If he'll die on that hill, even better.
-Because it's trendy?
-Nope.
-Prestigious?
-Nope.

 Also I like when I have to put in little effort to appreciate what's happening.
 Why not learn when you're drowning in information anyways.